viamrobotics/docs/docs/how-tos/detect-people.md

 Click the **Save** button in the top right corner of the page to save your configuration.
 Then click on the **Test** panel at the bottom of the camera's configuration panel to test the camera stream.

-If you don't see an image stream, you need to [configure the `video_path` attribute](/components/camera/webcam/#using-video_path).
+If you don't see an image stream, use the video path dropdown to select your camera path.

-For more detailed information, including optional attribute configuration, see the [`webcam` docs](/components/camera/webcam/).
+For more detailed configuration information and troubleshooting, see the [`webcam` docs](/components/camera/webcam/).

 {{% /expand%}}
 {{%expand "Step 4: Deploy a person detection model" %}}

-Now add an `ML model` service that can detect a person:
+In this guide you'll use a publicly available model to detect people.
+You will deploy this model to your machine using the ML model service.

 Click **+**, click **Service** and select the `ML model` type, then select the `TFLite CPU` model.
 Create the service.

 In the resulting ML model service configuration pane, ensure that **Deploy model on machine** is selected for the **Deployment** field.

-Click on **Select model**, switch to the **Registry** tab and select the **people** model by **ml-models-scuttle** to deploy an object detection TFLite model that has been trained to be able to detect a person.
+THen click on **Select model**, switch to the **Registry** tab and select the **people** model by **ml-models-scuttle** to deploy a model that has been trained to be able to detect people.
+This model is a TFLite model.

 For more detailed information, including optional attribute configuration, see the [`tflite_cpu` docs](/services/ml/deploy/tflite_cpu/).

 {{% /expand%}}
 {{%expand "Step 5: Configure a vision service" %}}

+The ML model service runs the person detection model on your machine.
-To use the deployed person detection model to detect people on a camera stream, you need to configure a vision service.
+To use the deployed model to detect people on a camera stream, you need to additionally configure a vision service.
 This service applies the ML model to the camera input stream.

 Add a `vision` **Service** and select the `ML model` model.